NoiseCIEI/NoisePy/README.md

-# NoisePy
+# Noisepy
-A python code for ambient noise and receiver function analysis
+Inherited from Lili, added some small changes and functions